 Is your office under the "Attorney General?"

-Yes, but it is under U.S. Attorney General, Loretta Lynch, not the California Attorney General.
+Yes, but it is under United States Attorney General, not the California Attorney General.

 Does your office pursue "deadbeat parents?"